Client-Side Rate Limiting

 In general, when any particular error event is detected, the Android SDK will check whether that type of error event has been rate limited, before recording the event to be uploaded.
 For some error types, the SDK will additionally consider an error event's Signature in the rate limit, by limiting events with unique Signatures and repeated Signatures.

 For example, we can use the stacktrace from Java Exceptions as the Signature to uniquely identify exceptions from one another.
-Java Exceptions are rate limited at a rate of 100 unique Exceptions, 4 repeated Exceptions, every 15 minutes.
+Java Exceptions are rate limited at a rate of 100 unique Exceptions, 4 repeated Exceptions, returning 1 every 15 minutes.
 If we receive 5 Java Exceptions with the same stacktrace, and thus the same Signature, in the same 15 minute period, those 5 Java Exceptions will only count as 1 towards the 100 allowed, and only 4 of those Java Exceptions will be uploaded.
+After 15 minutes, another 1 of those Java Exceptions will be allowed to upload.

 This granularity helps mitigates situations where a single crash in a crashloop prevents all other exceptions from being seen.